oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

 * Completed previous labs of this workshop: **Setup environment**, **Create image library** and **Label images**.

-## Task 1: Create your Vision Project
+## Task 1: Create OCI Vision Project

 In the previous lab, you have labeled all images (records) in your dataset, which is prerequisite to start working with **Vision** service.
 In this lab, you will create your first **vision**, image classification, model and you will run some tests to confirm it is working properly.